 It began with the chickens.
 They were Rhode Island Reds and I’d raised them from chicks.
 Though I called until my voice gave out, they’d huddled in the darkness under the house, a dim mass faintly pulsing.
 Fine, you ungrateful turds!
 I’d yelled before abandoning them to the storm.
 I stood in the kitchen at the one window I’d left unboarded and watched the hurricane’s bruise spreading in the west.
 I felt the chickens’ fear rising through the floorboards to pass through me like prayers.

 This story about a hurricane taught me something; or, maybe it would be more accurate to say, it reminded me of something I’d almost forgotten.
-It’s available online from Subtropics; see if your experience is different.

 On first read, I was perplexed.
 The prose seemed a bit purple for literary fiction, like a high school student assignment: “Write 6000 words using description, imagery, and metaphor.”
 I’m all in favor of beautiful phrases and startling images, but it seemed a little much: